dbmi-bgm/cgap-pipeline-main/docs/CGAP_docs_style_guide.rst

 Style Guide CGAP Docs
 =====================

-This is internal documentation for adding new pages or editing pages within the CGAP Pipeline Master documentation and other repositories linked to CGAP Pipeline (e.g., Support Repos).
+This is internal documentation for adding new pages or editing pages within the CGAP Pipeline Main documentation and other repositories linked to CGAP Pipeline (e.g., Support Repos).

 ===============================
 Section 1 - Page layout example